Crowns, dental onlays preserve natural teeth for the lasting health and beauty of your smile

 Crown before and after 2, Pearl Dental Care

-Actual Patients Before and After Stories for Dental Crowns
+Actual Patients Before and After Stories for Crowns

 When Javier came into our office to see Dr. Pearl, he was having confidence issues with his smile due to his teeth in the front, visible area of his “smile zone,” appearing smaller and gapped.
-With the help of dental crowns, we were able to improve the smile contours, and Javier walked away with a smile that he was thrilled to show off to others.
+With the help of dental crowns, and esthetic crown lengthening to raise the gum levels we were able to improve the smile contours, and Javier walked away with a smile that he was thrilled to show off to others.

 The "full" crown